ygorelik/ydk-gen/sdk/go/README.md

 **NOTE.** It is strongly recommended to use Python virtual environment on Centos/RHEL and Mac platforms.

+When installing YDK for Go programming language, the third party dependencies and C++ packages must be installed first.
+These steps require sudo/root access to the installation platform.
 Here is simple example of core YDK installation for Go programming language and Python virtual environment:

 ```